sbraun92/thesisSB/README.md

 ## How to use
 1. Install the latest anaconda distribution for python 3.7.0 from https://www.anaconda.com/distribution/

-2. Clone or copy the repository to your machine
+2. Clone or copy the repository to your machine (e.g.by downloading the zip-file and extracting it)

 3. Open the Anaconda Prompt and navigate to you local copy of the repository

    Basic Navigation in command window:

-      * `cd YourFolder`       -> navigate to the Folder YourFolder
+      * `cd YourFolder`       -> navigate to the folder YourFolder

       * `cd ..`               -> navigate to the parentfolder